 5. There is no connection to the State of Victoria.

-In addition to the above, for psychological injuries suffered, the Insurer may reject a claim in circumstances where the defence of reasonable management action applies pursuant to s 40 of the Act.
+In addition to the above, for psychological injuries suffered, the Insurer may reject a claim in circumstances where the defence of reasonable management action applies under s 40 of the Act.

 What do I do if my Worker’s Compensation Claim has been rejected?